-The Fair Labor Standards Act (FLSA) outlines a variety of worker rights and wage protections.
-Before it became law in 1938, there were no restrictions on child labor, there wasn’t a maximum workweek, and the idea of overtime pay was unheard of.
+Before the Fair Labor Standards Act (FLSA) became law in 1938, there were no guidelines for worker rights and wage protections.
+Child labor restrictions, maximum workweek hours, and overtime pay were unheard of among the working class.
 The 1938 version established a minimum wage of a mere 25 cents an hour.
-Since then, the law has grown to be more comprehensive, but its main idea remains intact: workers deserve fair pay for fair work.
+Since then, the law has expanded rapidly for a more comprehensive approach to labor law, but its original premise remains intact: workers deserve fair pay for fair work.

-Unfortunately, many employers unlawfully skirt around the FLSA’s employee protections.
+Unfortunately, many employers unlawfully skirt around the FLSA’s employee protections by engaging in shady or outright dishonest behavior.
 Most prominently, this manifests itself in overtime pay.
 Eligible employees who work more than 40 hours in a week are entitled to receive a higher rate of pay (a minimum of 50% higher than their normal pay rate) for every hour above the 40th.
-Employers have many tricks they are capable of using to withhold earned overtime pay.
-If you believe your employer is not paying you the overtime pay you’ve earned, an FLSA overtime pay lawyer from Williams Hart may be able to help you recover the money you are owed.
+If you believe your employer is not paying you overtime pay you’ve earned, an FLSA overtime pay lawyer from Williams Hart may be able to help you recover the money you are owed.

 Common FLSA Overtime Claims

 While the FLSA has numerous worker protections, there are some classes of employees who are excluded from them.
 Certain classes of salaried employees, managers, and independent contractors do not receive FLSA benefits.
 However, employers sometimes abuse these exclusions by incorrectly classifying workers as exempt or outright lying about an employee’s FLSA status.
 Generally speaking, most people are covered by FLSA protections and therefore entitled to overtime pay.
 Some common ways employers deny overtime pay include:

 - Not paying for time spent doing prep work, such as setting up a restaurant before opening

 - Not reporting the correct number of hours worked